 This luxury lodge commands pristine views from it's hilltop setting, looking out over the untamed wilderness and Save river below.

-Located in the private Malilangwe Wildlife Reserve, Singita Pamushana Lodge is widely thought of as one of the most luxurious lodges in Zimbabwe.
+Located in the private Malilangwe Wildlife Reserve, Singita Pamushana Lodge is widely regarded as one of the most luxurious lodges in Zimbabwe.

 Time: GMT + 2 hours